 “The amount and quality of light that people need is very important, which is why WELL and LEED certification require that everybody has access to natural light throughout the day.
 Make sure people have access to windows and views,” says Juliana Fernandez, Founding Partner of AEI.

-Allowing natural light into the building and using lights that are even and appear natural were critical to improving the featured facilities.
+Allowing natural light into the building and using lights that are even and appear natural were critical to improving the featured commercial interiors.
 The following tips can help you follow suit.

-- The building perimeter can be your ally if you configure the interior properly.
+- The building perimeter can be your ally if you configure commercial interiors properly.
 Avoiding light-trapping walls will let natural light enter the rest of the facility.

-- Bright walls reflect light into spaces, allowing you to maximize the usefulness of available daylight.
+- Bright walls in commercial interiors reflect light into spaces, allowing you to maximize the usefulness of available daylight.

 - Mitigate daylighting glare with films, shades or other options for improved productivity and reduced distraction.